-New drug candidate for Chagas disease tested in patients in BoliviaAugust 13th, 2014 in Diseases, Conditions, Syndromes /
+New drug candidate for Chagas disease tested in patients in BoliviaAugust 13, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 The Drugs for Neglected Diseases initiative (DNDi) announced today at the International Congress of Parasitology (ICOPA), the launch of a Phase II drug trial to test fexinidazole, a drug shelved in the 1980s and 'rediscovered' by DNDi nearly a decade ago, for Chagas disease patients.
 The drug is also being tested in patients in Africa for two other parasitic diseases, sleeping sickness and visceral leishmaniasis.

 Chagas disease, with up to 8 million victims and 100 million at risk of infection in Latin America and increasingly elsewhere, is the number one cause of infectious heart disease in the region.
 Despite the vast disease burden, only two treatments exist and both are associated with side effects, notably nifurtimox, and benznidazole – which is the best available treatment option today.

 'With results of recent studies on E1224 and posaconazole offering no perspective as monotherapies for Chagas disease, but providing solid data for the efficacy of benznidazole, we have two very important jobs to do with no delay: scale up treatment with benznidazole and push on with new treatment strategies including bringing new drugs into the pipeline', said Dr Bernard Pécoul, Executive Director, DNDi.
 'We have no excuse not to move full speed ahead with these two strategies', he added.